lqc/thinkcspy/source/classes_and_objects_II.rst

 There are a few possibilities: we could specify the center of the rectangle (two coordinates) and its size (width and height); or we could specify one of the corners and the size; or we could specify two opposing corners.
-A conventional choice is to specify the upper-left corner of the rectangle and the size.
+A conventional choice is to specify the upper-left corner of the rectangle, and the size.

 Again, we'll define a new class, and provide it with an initializer and